Raya-Faigenbaum-Romm/Microcolony-seq/README.md

         bins.append((low, low + width))
     return bins

-#bins is a list of tuples, like [(0,20), (20, 40), (40, 60)], binning returns the smallest index i of bins so that bin[i][0] <= value < bin[i][1]
+# find_bin() gets a number and bins list. bins is a list of tuples, like [(0,20), (20, 40), (40, 60)], binning returns the smallest index i of bins so that bin[i][0] <= value < bin[i][1]
 def find_bin(value, bins):
     for i in range(0, len(bins)):
         if bins[i][0] <= value < bins[i][1]:
             return i
     return -1

-#fromDataToBins gets a df and bins and assigns a bin for each gene based on its mean expression (log10(basemean))
+# fromDataToBins gets a df and bins and assigns a bin for each gene based on its mean expression (log10(basemean))
 def fromDataToBins(df, bins):
     for i, row in df.iterrows():  # Initialize for loop bin_index = find_bin(float(row['log10_basemean']) * 100, bins)
         df.loc[i,'Bin'] = bin_index

-#Main function that reads from a csv file normalized reads of counts, each biological sample in a separate columns and calculates for each gene if it is a variable gene or not based on the dispersion and mean expression of each gene
+# defineOutliersFromNormCounts() is the main function that reads from a csv file normalized reads of counts, each biological sample in a separate columns and calculates for each gene if it is a variable gene or not based on the dispersion and mean expression of each gene
 #The normalized reads are calculated by DESeq2 before running defineOutliersFromNormCounts() function
 #The functions saves a plot of dispersion vs. mean expression and an excel table with the infromation for each gene if it is a dispersion outliers, i.e., a variable gene
 def defineOutliersFromNormCounts():